 Be a model of compassion, let that be your role

-So you see with such ease we’re blinded to the pain,
+So you see with such ease we’re blind to the pain,

 That we cause for momentary emotional gain,